farrelleoin93/12-acres-beer/TESTING.md

 - Confirm that an empty Google map square is centeres on Ireland
     - CHECK

-- Confirm that if user clicks on a button markers appear on the map and the buttons background colour changes so that the user knows which button is in affect
+- Confirm that if a user clicks on a button markers appear on the map and the buttons background colour changes so that the user knows which button is in affect
+    - CHECK

+- Confirm that if a user clicks on a marker that an info box displays information about the location.
     - CHECK